DigitalPublishingToolkit/tod57/md/21_Treske_Ch18.md

 replaced by remote-controlled drones.

 Hiroki Azuma, after wondering about the tourist, starts to reflect about the concept of family.
+He writes:
-He writes: ‘The philosophy of the tourist must be supplemented by the philosophy of the family.
-The strategy of the postal multitude that travels to and fro between nation state and Empire, spreading misdelivery and compassion, must be supported by a new familial solidarity.’[^21_Treske_Ch18_12]
+>The philosophy of the tourist must be supplemented by the philosophy of the family.
+The strategy of the postal multitude that travels to and fro between nation state and Empire, spreading misdelivery and compassion, must be supported by a new familial solidarity.[^21_Treske_Ch18_12]

 Family resemblance is also a philosophical idea by Ludwig Wittgenstein.
 Categories or concepts might not have one defining feature but a